anacarolina-arellano/telemetry/README.md

 Date: 02/08/2021
 ----------
 #### **Description of what the project does**
-This version of the Warehouse app that I developed during term 3 makes use of firebase in order to store the data of the app in the cloud.
-The information from all the products is now stored in Firebase and the app retrieves it in order to display it in the "customer" role.
-Further more, the information entered in the "sales" role is now stored in the cloud too, so the local server implemented in the past submission is no longer used.
+This version of the Warehouse app includes new routes, in the main one ("/") you can find charts made with data retrieved from the app.
+There is also the new route "/admin" that takes you to an admin page, which has a form to create data that is saved in one Model and retrieved from the cloud data store.

 #### **Download/Install**
 ---------